gvalencia/project_template/README.md

 The DM weaker currency will boost their exports incresing the GDP in this block.
 This assume that both DM and EM have flexible exchange rates and the logic is based in the Mundell Fleming model that is the main stream framework to describe relationships between the money market, the goods market and the central bank balance of payments.

 In reality that is not true and some EM in particular china have a fixed exchange rate.
 So, the only focus of the central bank is to ensure that the currency is fluctuating in very small band.
 When there are capital inflows , the EM currecy will have a lot of preassure making the EM central bank to increases the amount of foreign reserves.
-This also is equivalent to increse the money supply, creating an scenario with higher short term growth.
+This is  equivalent to increse the money supply, creating an scenario with higher short term growth.

 So in conclusion the increase in the monetary suplly in the DM will not boost the economies is there is not flexible exchange rate.
 There are  risk associated with this expansion in the monetary.
 The punishment associated to this strategy is inflation or the formation asset bubbles.